 2016 'Leopold' Reserve Shiraz Viognier

 The warmer 2016 vintage produced an opulent, spice laden medium bodied wine.
 Spicy and exotic; dark-fruit, crème de cassis driven fleshy palate with long soft tannins and hints of the white pepper and cloves.
-A powerful reserve vintage clothed in a silk glove with great cellaring potential beyond 2041.
+A powerful vintage clothed in a silk glove with great cellaring potential.

-'Leopold' pairs well with a simple pan seared pork tenderloin or braised pork belly with a soy and maple syrup glaze, and stir fried broccolini and green beans with baby carrots.
+A simple pan seared pork tenderloin or braised pork belly with a soy and maple syrup glaze and stir fried broccolini and green beans with baby carrots would be delicious.
 Grilled venison or duck, mushrooms and terrine.
 Slow Roasted Lamb Shoulder (possibly Moroccan spiced) accompanied by Polenta Cake, Creme Fraiche and Salsa Verde.

 Serving Temperature: 17 to 18 degrees C / 63 to 65 degrees F